magnitocorp/smartwatch-clock/README.md

 # smartwatch-clock
 This project is proposed for smart watches or always on screen display.
-IMPORTANT: You need Processing.Org Java libraries
+IMPORTANT: You'll need Processing for Android

 SMARTWATCH CLOCK
 Written in Java, Processing Libraries